Intellectual Property Act 2014

-The Intellectual Property Act 2014 is an Act of the Parliament of the United Kingdom which received Royal Assent on 14 May 2014 after being introduced on 9 May 2013.
+The Intellectual Property Act 2014 (c.
+18) is an act of the Parliament of the United Kingdom which received royal assent on 14 May 2014 after being introduced on 9 May 2013.
 The purpose of the legislation was to update copyright law, in particular design and patent law.
 The law arose as a result of Sir Ian Hargreaves' Review of Intellectual Property and Growth, an independent report published in May 2011.

 Implementation was in part effected on 1 October 2014.
 One effect of the law was to removed the words "any aspect of" from the legal definition of a design, in order to reduce the scope for legal protection of minor aspects of unregistered designs.
 For unregistered designs commissioned after 1 October 2014, via section 2 of the Act, initial ownership now belongs to the designer and not the client, unless the parties have contracted for ownership to be otherwise handled.

+The act implemented the Unified Patent Court, allowing for a single patent application across the European Union.

+Reception

+The legislation was supported by the Law Society Intellectual Property Working Group.

+The Labour Party peer Lord Stevenson described the legislation as opening a "Pandora's Box of unintended consequences" and said it could potentially discourage risk-taking.